-The Reef Resilience Program is a partnership effort led by The Nature Conservancy that builds the capacity of reef managers and practitioners around the world to better address the local impacts on coral reefs from climate change and other stressors.
+The Reef Resilience Network is a partnership effort led by opens in a new windowThe Nature Conservancy that builds the capacity of reef managers and practitioners around the world to better address the local impacts on coral reefs from climate change and other stressors.

 - Communication to coral reef managers worldwide on new resources and tools for managing for resilience